#80: Introvert Acceptance

 Wes talks with Richard from Introvert Going Out, a charming and inspiring blog about the experiences of an introvert trying to be more social.

 Wes speaks with author C.G.
-Carroll about what it means to be the “bad boy” who the girls go crazy for.
+Carroll about what it means to be true to your “inner badass” without being a jackass.

 Wes brainstorms with Robert, an introvert who ran into some dating snags.

-Wes chats with Branden about the social benefits for an introvert who does cold approach.
+Wes chats with Branden about the social benefits for an introvert who talks to strangers.

 In the first episode of Introvert Unbound podcast, Wes learns how Clint, a 30 year old software engineer, pushed through social anxiety and depression to achieve dating success.